boltops-tools/cody/docs/_docs/variables.md

 ## VPC and Migrations Example

-An good variables example is running migrations.
+A good variables example is running migrations.
 The migration tasks usually requires access to the VPC to connect to the database.
 However, the development and production resources can be on separate VPCs.
 Variables can help here:

 .cody/variables/development.rb: